 Coffee suits your garden, down to the ground

 Spent coffee grounds are a useful addition to your garden, especially for making rich compost, as they have a similar nitrogen to carbon ratio as manure.
-This gives your garden an extra boost of energy, which is appreciated by most plants (especially green leafy crops such as lettuce, corn etc.), and is a major fuel for microorganisms that help break down organic matter to form compost.
+This will give your garden an extra boost of energy, which is appreciated by most plants (especially leafy green crops such as lettuce, corn et cetera), and it is a major fuel for microorganisms that help breakdown organic matter to form compost.
 When combined with a carbon source (e.g. fallen leaves, straw, newspaper et cetera) this provides good levels of phosphorus and potassium too.
 In fact, it is possible to make a complete, nutrient-rich compost by using just coffee grounds, shredded newspaper and a bit of kitchen waste.

 Have a worm farm?
 Give them some spent coffee grounds to chew on, they'll love it and it will help improve soil structure by aerating the soil and creating micropores for water to infiltrate, and make nutrients readily available to plant roots.

-Grounds are rumoured to deter snails and slugs.
-They don't like the texture or aroma - so sprinkle some around crops like lettuce, cabbage etc. to keep them relatively hole-free!
+Spent coffee grounds are rumoured to deter snails and slugs.
+They don't like the texture or aroma - so sprinkle some around crops like lettuce, strawberry plants, cabbage etc. to keep them relatively slug and hole-free!
 There is also a theory that cats don't like the smell either so you could try using it to stop those naughty little kitty cats digging up your newly planted beds.